thekiminlee/http_performace/README.md

 # Description

-This is a script that sends a GET requests to specified URL and returns performance summary.
+This is a script that sends GET requests to specified URL and displays performance summary.

 ## Dependencies